GCA Quality Policy

 - Criteria for removal: 10 days of absence from ALL activity (including lessons AND activities).
 The participant may or may not have logged in.

-- In the last week of a 4-week course and last two weeks of a 6-week course, escalations still take place but there will be no removals unless specifically requested and then considered on an individual basis.
-In this case, normal end of week escalations will be sent without the notification of Automatic Removal.
+- In the last week of a 4-week course and the last two weeks of a 6-week course, there will be no removal process or escalations.

-Participants who are removed from a course, or voluntarily remove themselves for any reason, are entitled to re-enrol in the same course at a later time.
+Participants who are removed from a course, or voluntarily remove themselves for any reason, are entitled to re-enrol in the same course later.

 The following is the GCA Re-Enrolment Policy for eLearning courses:

 - Course re-enrolment will be granted only if requested and approved by the participant's Line Manager.

 - GLO will validate the reason for the participant's withdrawal from the course and advise on re-enrolment.

 - As an exception to the foregoing, re-enrolment in CNE will occur automatically for any participant who does not successfully complete the course by the specified deadline.